VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ## 8.1 Summary

 - Updated mapping contract guidance that reflects current best practices may improve quality and currentness of parcel data
-- Separation of standardized parcel data maintenance from town-specific derivatives (such as print maps and custom web applications) in contract may ease uniform administration
+- Separation of standardized parcel data maintenance from town-specific derivatives (such as print maps and custom web applications) in contract may ease uniform administration and reduce costs
 - Updated contract guidance is contingent on the assessment jurisdiction extent

 ## 8.2 Justification

 Per VCGI's records, about 90% of Vermont municipalities currently maintain parcel data.
 The vast majority of these towns do so via a GIS, making them capable of maintaining map data with a SPAN assigned to each parcel and thus meeting basic compliance with the state data standard that permits joining with the annual grand list.
 As a remnant of print map-focused practices, a small number of towns continue to hire vendors using Computer-Aided Design (CAD) software to maintain parcels, which is not capable of data integration like a GIS.
 These data are thus unusable for joining with grand list, CAMA and other related information.
 A small remainder of towns do not maintain parcel data in any way.
 In all cases, the town is the jurisdiction currently responsible for drafting and overseeing a mapping contract for parcel data maintenance to meet their specific wants and needs.

-It is common for these wants and needs to include
+It is common for these wants and needs to include print media products, typically large format plots of keyed tax map sheets with parcel identifiers and owner names printed on them.
+Such static maps are "derived" from dynamic parcel data, meaning, upkeep of digital data precedes and is separate from any map made from them, and those source data are regularly changing even if only in property ownership.
+Still, because

+represent a sizable portion of funds for contracts that specify them.

+town-specific custom map applications
+Vermont Parcel Viewer